Is Trump the reason the Fed cut rates?

 And while Trump’s tax cuts last year triggered faster-than-expected growth in the economy, sparking concern from some Fed officials about a slowdown once the tax break boost waned, consumer spending has stayed strong, surging at a 4.3% annual rate in the second quarter.

 Still, the Fed’s rate cut is at least in part a response to Trump’s actions, if not to his words.

-But the president wants more.
-Earlier this week, on Twitter and in comments to reporters, he ramped up his demands for an even larger rate cut.
+But the president wants more, and after Powell’s press conference on Wednesday, Trump took to Twitter to voice displeasure with his hand-picked Fed chief’s signal that the central bank was not embarking on a full-blown rate-cutting cycle.

+“What the Market wanted to hear from Jay Powell and the Federal Reserve was that this was the beginning of a lengthy and aggressive rate-cutting cycle which would keep pace with China, The European Union and other countries around the world,” Trump tweeted.

 Powell, for his part, again insisted he and his colleagues do not take politics into account in deciding on rate policy, nor do they conduct policy to demonstrate their independence.